makerdao/governance-manual/module-index/module-dai-direct-deposit.md

 ## Considerations

 Due to lending protocols offering farming rewards in terms of a native token (e.g. stkAAVE on Aave), the D3M module results in additional earnings denominated in that native token.
 It is up to governance to decide whether to hold the farming rewards income in the native token or to convert it into DAI and add it to the surplus buffer.

+DAI supply on the lending protocol may not always reflect the parameters set.
+For example, a large decrease in the line parameter may require time to take effect due to liquidity issues in swapping the lending token for DAI.
+Similarly, the DAI supplied by the module may temporarily exceed the maximum share if the supply of DAI by other users on the lending protocol decreases rapidly.

 While the D3M module can be called by anyone, Maker's Tech-Ops Core Unit runs a bot that calls the module if the target borrow rate and actual rate on the lending protocol diverge by some threshold.
 Such a threshold should be chosen such that the rates remain close to the target rate but the number of calls to the module is not too high, since each call incurs gas costs.